Glacier hikes, puffin sightings, thundering waterfalls, and geothermal wonders: there is so much to be excited about when planning a trip to Iceland!

 Step 1: Check visa and entrance requirements.

-Toto, it is definitely not 2019 anymore: while checking visa and entrance requirements has always been important before visiting a foreign country, in 2022 that is far more true than it was a few years ago.
+Toto, it is definitely not 2019 anymore: while checking visa and entrance requirements has always been important before visiting a foreign country, it’s safe to say that we’ll all be paying a bit more attention to it in years to come than we did pre-2020!

 Icelandair also has a detailed page on entry requirements.